 2. Create Certificate

-Certificates can be used to create symmetric keys for data encryption or to encrypt the data directly.
+Certificates can be used to create symmetric keys for Transparent Data Encryption or to encrypt the data directly.
 Execute the following script to create a certificate:

 3. Create a database encryption key and protect it by the certificate